 “Is there palaeoart before modern humans ?

-Did Neanderthals or other early humans create ‘art’ ?”
+Did Neandertals or other early humans create ‘art’ ?”

-Conference to be held at the University of Turin, Italy
+International Conference to be held at the University of Turin, Campus “Luigi Einaudi”, Italy

-followed by field trips to Neanderthal sites on 26 and 27 August (Fumane Cave, Verona, Italy and Ciota Ciara Cave, Borgosesia, Italy).
+followed by field trips to Neandertal sites on 25 and 26 August (Fumane Cave, Verona, Italy and Ciota Ciara Cave, Borgosesia, Italy).